Building & Room:

 601 S Morgan St.

 Aaron Krall teaches and writes about first-year writing, basic writing, drama, theatre, performance, and the city.
 He recently published “Building the Entertainment Machine: Charles L. Mee’s Time to Burn and the Performance of Postindustrial Decay in Chicago” in Theatre Survey, contributed a chapter titled “Theatrical Geographies of Segregation: Spatial Displacement in Theodore Ward’s Big White Fog” to Makeshift Chicago Stages: A Century of Theater and Performance, and wrote for the Shakespeare 400 Chicago City Desk Blog.
 Krall also writes about issues in composition and rhetoric.
 He is currently revising a manuscript titled “Disrupting Remediation: Neoliberalism, the Completion Agenda, and First-Year Writing,” and he regularly presents his research at the Conference on College Composition and Communication, the Thomas R. Watson Conference on Rhetoric and Composition, and other national conferences.

-He is currently serving as Executive Vice President of UIC United Faculty, Local #6456.
-He holds his PhD in Modern Studies from the University of Wisconsin-Milwaukee, a MS in Theatre History from Illinois State University, and a BA in English from the University of St. Francis.
+He is currently serving as President of UIC United Faculty, Local #6456 and Vice President of the Illinois Federation of Teachers.
+He holds his PhD in English/Modern Studies from the University of Wisconsin-Milwaukee, a MS in Theatre History from Illinois State University, and a BA in English from the University of St. Francis.